jimburton/CI505/labs/DEV.md

 `haskell-mode` provides.
 IMO the best at the time of writing (2021) is `lsp-mode`.
 This is an emacs interface to the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol/), which is a general framework for creating IDEs.
-To get it running follow these steps:
+The Haskell Language Server is a work in progress and if you are going to use it you should periodically check the site below for major updates.
+Refactoring tasks like renaming a function across an entire project don't work (yet) but emacs is good at that sort of thing anyway.
+To get `lsp-mode` running follow these steps:

 + Download the binaries for the [Haskell Language Server](https://github.com/haskell/haskell-language-server/releases) and put